Click-Through Rate

 While strong CTR benchmarks vary across platforms and formats, the metric consistently influences other KPIs.
 For example, ad networks frequently reward higher CTRs with lower cost-per-click (CPC) or improved placement priority.
 A high CTR generally means less budget wasted on uninterested audiences and more opportunities to convert users further down the funnel.

 Creative execution, call-to-action clarity, timing, personalisation logic, device experience, and targeting accuracy all shape CTR performance.
-Even small adjustments such as updated copy, refreshed visual assets, or behavioural segmentation can lead to measurable improvements.
+Even small adjustments, such as updated copy, refreshed visual assets, or behavioural segmentation, can lead to measurable improvements.

 The higher the CTR, the stronger the signal that the messaging, targeting, and format resonated with the audience.
 CTR is used across digital environments, including mobile acquisition campaigns, app store assets, email marketing, push notifications, in-app engagement, and cross-device advertising